m4opt/m4opt/docs/guide/skygrid.rst

 The functions in this module provide a variety of different methods of selecting points on the unit sphere with approximately uniform density per unit area.
 All of thee functions take one required argument, ``area``, which is the average area per tile.
-Some (like :meth:`geodesic`) take additional optional keyword arguments.
+Some (like :meth:`~m4opt.skygrid.geodesic`) take additional optional keyword arguments.

-Note that in the case of :meth:`geodesic` and :meth:`healpix`, the number of tiles that may be returned is constrained to certain values.
+Note that in the case of :meth:`~m4opt.skygrid.geodesic` and :meth:`~m4opt.skygrid.healpix`, the number of tiles that may be returned is constrained to certain values.
 For these methods, the number of tiles will be the smallest possible number that is greater than or equal to 4π/area.

 Examples
 --------